-In November 2022, the Company issued convertible promissory notes (the "Convertible Notes") in an aggregate principal amount of approximately \$3.4 million to certain accredited investors, including to members of Company management in the amount of \$1.7 million.
+In November 2022, the Company issued convertible promissory notes (the "Convertible Notes") in an aggregate principal amount of approximately \$.4 million to certain accredited investors, including to members of Company management in the amount of \$1.7 million.
 The Convertible Notes were issued in privately negotiated transactions as part of a private placement exempt from registration under the Securities Act of 1933, as amended.
 The Convertible Notes, which contained usual and customary antidilution provisions, had a maturity date of April 1, 2025 and accrued annual interest at a rate of 4%, which would have increased to 15% upon the occurrence of an event of default, as defined.
 The Convertible Notes were originally automatically convertible into shares of equity securities of the Company upon the closing of a Qualified Financing, as defined in the Convertible Notes as the issuance and sale of equity securities with an aggregate gross sales price of not less than \$5.0 million, with certain sales of equity securities excluded, at a conversion price equal to the price per share paid by the investors purchasing such equity securities in such Qualified Financing.
-The Convertible Notes originally embodied an unconditional obligation to settle a fixed monetary amount with, upon a

-Qualified Financing, with a variable number of shares and was initially considered potentially share settled debt.
-On December 12, 2022, the Company entered into a private placement (see Note 14) which met the definition of a Qualified Financing and contemporaneously amended the Convertible Notes to (a) change the conversion date to March 1, 2023 and (b) allow for the conversion price to be reduced if an additional Qualified Financing were to occur prior to the conversion date at a price lower than the then existing Convertible Note conversion price.
+The Convertible Notes originally embodied an unconditional obligation to settle a fixed monetary amount with, upon a Qualified Financing, with a variable number of shares and was initially considered potentially share settled debt.
+In December 2022, the Company entered into a private placement (see Note 14) which met the definition of a Qualified Financing and contemporaneously amended the Convertible Notes to (a) change the conversion date to March 1, 2023 and (b) allow for the conversion price to be reduced if an additional Qualified Financing were to occur prior to the conversion date at a price lower than the then existing Convertible Note conversion price.
 The Company determined that debt modification accounting applied in connection with the December 12, 2022 amendment to the Convertible Notes.
-There was no change to the effective interest rate as the result of this amendment.
-As a result of the private placement, the conversion price was \$0.40 per share of Common Stock.
-The Convertible Notes are included in convertible promissory notes in the consolidated balance sheet as of December 31, 2022.
-On January 30, 2023, the Convertible Notes were amended to change the conversion date to the third business day following the Shareholder Approval Date (as defined in Note 14).
-In March 2023, the Convertible Notes and accrued but unpaid interest were converted into 8,628,024 shares of Common Stock.
+There was no change to the effective interest rate as

-On January 30, 2023, the Company entered into a convertible promissory note (the "January Convertible Note") to an accredited investor in a privately negotiated transaction as part of a private placement exempt from registration under Section 4(a)(2) and/or Regulation D under the Securities Act in an aggregate principal amount of \$1.25 million.
-The January Convertible Note had a maturity date of April 1, 2025 and accrued annual interest at a rate of 4%.
-The January Convertible Note was automatically convertible into Common Stock on the third business day following the Shareholder Approval Date (the "Conversion Date") at a conversion price equal to the lowest price per share paid by investors purchasing equity securities in any sale of equity securities by the Company between the November 25, 2022 and the Conversion Date with an aggregate gross sales price of not less than \$5 million, subject to certain exclusions set forth in the January Convertible Note.
-The conversion price was \$0.40 per share of Common Stock upon issuance.
+In January 2023, the Company entered into a convertible promissory note (the "January Convertible Note") to an accredited investor in a privately negotiated transaction as part of a private placement exempt from registration under Section 4(a)(2) and/or Regulation D under the Securities Act in an aggregate principal amount of \$1.3 million.
+The January Convertible Note had a maturity date of April 1, 2025 and accrued annual interest at a rate of 4.0%.
+The January Convertible Note was automatically convertible into Common Stock on the third business day following the Shareholder Approval Date (the "Conversion Date") at a conversion price equal to the lowest price per share paid by investors purchasing equity securities in any sale of equity securities by the Company between November 25, 2022 and the Conversion Date with an aggregate gross sales price of not less than \$5 million, subject to certain exclusions set forth in the January Convertible Note.
+The conversion price was \$9.40 per share of Common Stock upon issuance.
 In March 2023, the January Convertible Note and accrued but unpaid interest were converted into 3,134,932 shares of Common Stock.